antmicro/sv-bugpoint/README.md

 Copyright (c) 2024 [Antmicro](https://www.antmicro.com)

-`sv-bugpoint` minimizes SystemVerilog code while preserving an user-defined interesting property about the code.
+`sv-bugpoint` minimizes SystemVerilog code while preserving a user-defined property of that code.
-For example, it can be used for acquiring minimal test cases that trigger certain bugs in SytemVerilog tooling.
+For example, it can be used for acquiring minimal test cases that trigger certain bugs in SystemVerilog tooling.

 It uses [Slang](https://github.com/MikePopoloski/slang) for parsing SystemVerilog into a syntax tree that is then traversed and reduced part by part.
-Each removal attempt is tested with a user-supplied script to check whether it didn't change the property of interest (e.g. hide the bug, or cause a different error message)
+Each removal attempt is tested with a user-supplied script to check whether it didn't change the property of interest (e.g. hide the bug, or cause a different error message).
-Minimization is performed in a loop until no further changes can be done.
+Minimization is performed iteratively until no further changes can be applied.

 `sv-bugpoint` currently only works on single-file inputs (e.g. source that's already been preprocessed).

-## Build
+## Building

+Run:
 ```sh
 cmake -B build -DCMAKE_BUILD_TYPE=Release
 cmake --build build -j8
 ```

-Dependencies should be fetched and built automatically.
+The dependencies will be fetched and built automatically.
-`sv-bugpoint` executable is placed in `build/sv-bugpoint`.
+The `sv-bugpoint` executable is placed in the `build/sv-bugpoint` directory.
-If you are going to use accompanying scripts, it is recommended to add whole `scripts/` dir to your path, since some scripts may depend on each other.
+If you are going to use the accompanying scripts, it is recommended to add the entire `scripts/` dir to your path, as some scripts may depend on each other.

 ## Usage

 First, you need to prepare:
-- a script that takes the path to a SystemVerilog file as the first argument and asserts that the same bug occurred (or another property you wish to preserve).
+- a script that takes the path to a SystemVerilog file as the first argument and asserts that the same bug (or another property you wish to preserve) is still occurring.
 It should exit with 0 if the assertion is successful.
-For inspiration, see [`examples/caliptra_verilation_err/sv-bugpoint-check.sh`](examples/caliptra_verilation_err/sv-bugpoint-check.sh) and [`examples/caliptra_vcd/sv-bugpoint-check.sh`](examples/caliptra_vcd/sv-bugpoint-check.sh).
+For reference, see [`examples/caliptra_verilation_err/sv-bugpoint-check.sh`](examples/caliptra_verilation_err/sv-bugpoint-check.sh) and [`examples/caliptra_vcd/sv-bugpoint-check.sh`](examples/caliptra_vcd/sv-bugpoint-check.sh).
 - SystemVerilog code that `sv-bugpoint` will attempt to minimize.
-In order to get one from a multi-file design, you can use a preprocessor of your choice (e.g `verilator -E -P [other flags...] > sv-bugpoint-input.sv`)
+In order to get one from a multi-file design, you can use a preprocessor of your choice (e.g `verilator -E -P [other flags...] > sv-bugpoint-input.sv`).

 After that, run: